A Cycloidal Quasi-Direct Drive Actuator Design, Fabrication and Control

 This Project builds upon my previous project project, ‘A Low-Cost 3D-Printed Proprioceptive Actuator for HRI’, and represents a significant step forward in performance and design.

 In the ealier actuators(v1, v2 and v3), these exhibited insufficient torque density, which limited their application in dynamic and agile robotic systems.
-The primary cause was the use of off-the-shelf BLDC drone motors; their small air-gap radius, integrated with low-ratio 3D-printed reducers, could not generate the necessary torque.
+The primary cause was the use of small size off-the-shelf BLDC drone motors; their small air-gap radius and small torque-density could not generate the necessary torque.

-To address this problem, I initiated this project with a focus on maximizing torque density, compactness and system efficiecy.
-By adopting a large-diameter “pancake” BLDC motor to maximize the air-gap radius for high torque density and integrating a internal cycloidal reducer for compactness, I significantly enhenced the actuator’s dynamics and agility.
+To address this problem, I initiated this project, focusing on maximizing torque density, compactness and system efficiecy.
+By adopting a large-diameter “pancake” BLDC motor to maximize the air-gap radius for high torque density and integrating a internal cycloidal reducer for compactness, I enhenced the actuator’s dynamics and agility.
 Inspired by the MIT Mini Cheetah’s design philosophy, this project demonstrates a transition toward a more robust and high-performance Quasi-Direct Drive (QDD) system.

 1. Abstract

 Rapid advancements in dynamic humanoid and quadruped robots have surged recently.
 However, high-performance actuators remain largely proprietary, restricting access for academic researchers and open-source communities.
-This project aims to democratize dynamic robotics by developing an open-source Quasi-Direct Drive (QDD) actuator tailored for mid-size humanoid robots.
+This project aims to democratize dynamic robotics by developing an open-source Quasi-Direct Drive (QDD) actuator tailored for dynamic robots

 Traditional high-ratio gearboxes suffer from poor back-drivability, low responsiveness and limited transmission transparency, making them unsuitable for safe Human-Robot Interaction (HRI) and uneven terrain locomotion.
-To address this, I propose a custom-designed QDD actuator featuring a 1:10 cycloidal reducer.
-This low-reduction architecture minimizes mechanical impedance, enabling back-drivable, high responsiveness and proprioceptive torque sensing via FOC algorithms without additional sensors.
+To address this, I propose a custom-designed QDD actuator featuring a 10:1 cycloidal reducer.
+This low-reduction design minimizes mechanical impedance, enabling back-drivable, high responsiveness and proprioceptive torque sensing via FOC algorithms without additional sensors.

 2. Actuator Design: Why QDD Actuator?